Top of Page

 IRB Office Open Forum/Q&A Sessions

-Every 1st and 3rd Tuesday of the month from 7-8 pm, the IRB Office holds a virtual open forum/Q&A session via Zoom.
+Every 1st Tuesday of the month from 7-8 pm, the IRB Office holds a virtual open forum/Q&A session via Zoom.
 This is an opportunity for investigators to ask questions and gain valuable information on the IRB Process in an open forum format.

 ATTENTION: No participants may be approached or any research activities begun (including obtaining data and conducting data analysis) until you have received official IRB approval along with an approval memo and documents.
 This includes pilot study activities.